Ginevra King: Romance with Fitzgerald

 While visiting her Westover roommate Marie Hersey in St. Paul, Minnesota, (Note: Prior to meeting King, Fitzgerald had a "crush" on her roommate Marie Hersey, whom he knew as a boy in St. Paul, Minnesota.) a 16-year-old Ginevra King met an 18-year-old F. Scott Fitzgerald at a sledding party on Summit Avenue on January 4, 1915.
 At the time, Fitzgerald was a sophomore at Princeton University.
 The two teenagers fell in love.
 Fitzgerald described this petting encounter in a short story: "It was the sleigh ride he remembered most and kissing her cool cheeks in the straw in one corner while she laughed up at the cold white stars.
 The couple next to them had their backs turned and he kissed her little neck and her ears and never her lips."

 After this flirtatious encounter under the stars in Minnesota, Ginevra returned to Westover in Connecticut, and Fitzgerald returned to nearby Princeton in New Jersey.
 He deluged Ginevra with correspondence which pleased her as she measured her popularity "by which boys wrote to her and how many letters she received".
 Against his wishes, Ginevra read Fitzgerald's intimate letters aloud to her Westover classmates and rival suitors for their amusement.
 At one point, Ginevra asked for a photograph of him as she coyly professed to recall only that he had "yellow hair and big blue eyes".
 Despite such coyness, Ginevra regarded Scott as among the more important of her many romantic conquests due to his handsome good looks and Princeton standing.

 The lovers corresponded for months and exchanged photographs.
 Over time, their letters became passionate.
-Ginevra began having erotic dreams about Scott and "slept with his letters" in the hope "that dreams about him would come in the night".
+Ginevra began having dreams about Scott and "slept with his letters" in the hope "that dreams about him would come in the night".
 Fitzgerald visited Westover several times, and Ginevra professed in her diary to be "madly in love with him".
 In March 1915, Fitzgerald asked Ginevra to be his date for Princeton's sophomore prom, but Ginevra's mother forbade Ginevra to attend as the consort of a middle-class young man.
 "I'm so [disappointed] about the dance I can't see straight," Ginevra wrote Scott.
 Despite this setback, they met again in June in New York.
 They dined at the Ritz and saw two Broadway plays, Nobody Home and Midnight Frolic.
 Fitzgerald wrote that Ginevra "made luminous the Ritz roof on a brief passage through [New York]."

 Writer F. Scott Fitzgerald's romance and life-long obsession with Ginevra King inspired the plot of his 1925 novel The Great Gatsby.
 As one of the wealthiest socialites in the Midwest, King was often fêted in the press as among Chicago's most desirable debutantes.